s-victor/TinyPedal/docs/customization.md

 Show maximum total random delay which game may add on top of pit stop time.
 For example, if estimated pit stop time is `12.0`s, and maximum delay is `+3.0`s, then final pit stop time will be between `12.0`s and `15.0`s.

     stop_go_penalty_time
 Set stop go penalty time in seconds.
 Default value is `10` seconds.
+Note, this value is only used if penalty time data is not available from game API.

     additional_pitstop_time
 Set additional pit stop time that is not part of `pass_duration` or `stop_duration`.
 Default value is `2` seconds, which is the average time it takes to decelerate and accelerate towards and away from pit spot.